InternationalTradeAdministration/developerportal/_posts/v2/2015-02-14-trade-events.md

 | source        	 | Agency providing the event information. 			   	   | DL, ITA, SBA								|
 | registration_title | Title of the registration URL.           | ITA, USTDA									|
 | cost_currency      | The currency of the cost value.          | USTDA										|

-This endpoint and its documentation has been updated to Version 2.
-Please visit the [API v1 Documentation]({{ site.baseurl }}/v1-trade-events.html) page for the Version 1 documentation.